koficodes/koficodes.github.io/_posts/2017-12-13-what-is-data-a-beginners-guide.md

 * Your tweets could be a random arrangement of any of the 26 characters in English and spaces.
 Yet you chose to arrange them in a way to convey meaning.

-If data is not put into context it’s of no value to humans or a computers.
+If data is not put into context it’s of no value to humans or  computers.
 Context is key.
 * In the context of computing <b>0001</b> is the binary representation of <b>1</b>.
 * In the context of Italian your tweet in English means nothing even though they might contain the same sequence of characters.